26th May 2020

 We're working towards the Craven Vale food bank receiving the meals to go alongside their deliveries.
 We’re keen to feed people on the estate we’re working in.

 Whilst the processes for that are put in place, the meals are going a few hundred meters down the road to a nearby temporary food hub at Brighton Table Tennis Club in Kemptown.
 They're providing over 50 food parcels a day and an equal number of meals.
 On other days these are provided by the Real Junk Food Project Brighton.
-There’s a neat video of that work here.
+Watch this neat video of that work.

 We’re also in touch with a local refugee charity called Voices in Exile about delivering soup to some of their households.
 There are many different groups that need help.